Brian Saunders (weightlifter)

-Brian Saunders (date of birth and death unknown) was a male weightlifter who competed for England.
+Brian Saunders was a male weightlifter who competed for England.

 Weightlifting career

 Saunders was the last person to be both the British Amateur Weight Lifters' Association (BAWLA) weightlifting champion and BAWLA powerlifting champion; the latter of which he won in 1970 and 1974.

 He represented England in the super heavyweight category of +110 kg Combined, at the 1970 British Commonwealth Games in Edinburgh, Scotland.